- Full Description

 - Construct powerful artificial intelligence routines including pathfinding, steering, and flocking behaviors

 - Use numerical integration for real world physics effects

 - Build advanced collision detection routines for more accurate simulations

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 279:assigning a PerspectiveProjection object to a shape must first be instantiated or it will not work.

 perhaps this was inferred, but it's confusing nonetheless.

 s.transform.perspecitveProjection.projectionCenter = new Point(stage.stageWidth / 2, stage.stageHeight / 2);